VoidFletcher/PathOfExile2-Loot-Filter/README.md

 **--- Stay sane, Exile ---**

+## Please note that this filter is still a WIP.
+Check back for updates.

 ## 🎯 Features
 - Reflects the Early Access economy as of **December 24, 2024**.
 - Strict filtering of items to ensure only the most relevant loot is shown: